MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-303.md

 ## Chapter 4 – Setup the Scene

 > [!IMPORTANT]
-> If you wish to skip the *Unity Set up* component of this lab, and continue straight into code, feel free to download this [.unitypackage](https://github.com/Microsoft/HolographicAcademy/raw/Azure-MixedReality-Labs/Azure%20Mixed%20Reality%20Labs/Lab%203%20-%20LUIS%20MR%20Integration/Azure-MR-Lab-3.unitypackage), import it into your project as a [**Custom Package**](https://docs.unity3d.com/Manual/AssetPackages.html), and then continue from **Chapter 5**.
+> If you wish to skip the *Unity Set up* component of this course, and continue straight into code, feel free to download this [.unitypackage](https://github.com/Microsoft/HolographicAcademy/raw/Azure-MixedReality-Labs/Azure%20Mixed%20Reality%20Labs/Lab%203%20-%20LUIS%20MR%20Integration/Azure-MR-Lab-3.unitypackage), import it into your project as a [**Custom Package**](https://docs.unity3d.com/Manual/AssetPackages.html), and then continue from **Chapter 5**.

 1. Right-click in an empty area of the **Hierarchy Panel**, under **3D Object**, add a **Plane**.